mvolkmann/context-easy/hooks.md

 Hooks are a great addition to React!
 They make implementing components much easier.
-They also likely spell the end of implementing React components with classes, implementing higher-order components, and using render props.
+They also likely spell the end of implementing React components with classes.
+However, you may not want to use them in production apps just yet since they are still considered experimental and their API may change.

 ## Resources